lovell/sharp/README.md

 This is equivalent to GraphicsMagick's `>` geometry option: "change the dimensions of the image only if its width or height exceeds the geometry specification".

-#### blur([radius])
+#### blur([sigma])

 When used without parameters, performs a fast, mild blur of the output image.
 This typically reduces performance by 10%.

-When a `radius` is provided, performs a slower, more accurate Gaussian blur.
-This typically reduces performance by 30%.
+When a `sigma` is provided, performs a slower, more accurate Gaussian blur.
+This typically reduces performance by 25%.

-* `radius`, if present, is an integral Number representing the approximate blur mask radius in pixels.
+* `sigma`, if present, is a Number between 0.3 and 1000 representing the approximate blur radius in pixels.

 #### sharpen([radius], [flat], [jagged])